Lambda11/instant-revive/README.md

 # Commands
 - !`irevive` to toggle module (DEFAULT: ON)
 - !`irevive party` to toggle party functions which are useful if you are a Priest (DEFAULT: OFF)
-- !`irevive drama` to toggle drama when dying (DEFAULT: OFF) (might increase the probabily of dead body being in the wrong place for ressurection visually on your screen)
+- !`irevive drama` to toggle drama when dying (DEFAULT: OFF) (during dying (first 5 sec) animation dead body might be slightly in the wrong place for ressurection visually on your screen)

 # Notes